tippi-fifestarr/aptos-npm-mcp/src/resources/how_to_write_a_move_smart_contract.md

   - For any token related implementation, use the `Aptos Digital Asset (DA) Standard`
   - For any resource, that should be easily modified, use the Aptos `Object`

+### Unit tests

+- Make sure to write unit tests for the Move module.

 ### Error Codes

 - Each error code must be documented with triple slash comments (///) above its definition